 The Decision Areas of the IoT Decision Framework

 It is very important to go through the IoT framework in order.
-Each of the Decision Areas are organized so that the information you collect in one area informs the subsequent area.
-I recommend you start with the UX Decision Area because your goal is to understand your users’ needs first and then move to the other Decision Areas.
+Each Decision area is organized so that the information you collect in one area informs the subsequent area.
+I recommend you start with the UX Decision Area because you aim to understand your users’ needs first and then move to the other Decision Areas.

 Let’s take a closer look at each Decision Area of the IoT framework.